New to Spitfire? Here we answer the very basics.

 First, set up an account here.
 Then you’ll be able to purchase our libraries and download directly to your computer (you can also purchase a hard drive version).

-Our libraries require either Kontakt Full (which you can buy here), or Kontakt Player (which is free and available here).
+Most of our libraries require either Kontakt Full (which you can buy here), or Kontakt Player (which is free and available here).
 These are software samplers made by Native Instruments - they work with all DAWs and must be installed to use our libraries.
 If you’re not sure which version a library requires, check the ‘Key Stats’ on the library’s page.
+Our dedicated plugins work directly inside your DAW.

 Kontakt Full library examples: Leo Abrahams - Enigma - Samuel Sim- Chrysalis - Olafur Arnalds Composer Toolkit - PP017 Evo Grid 1 - Glass And Steel

-Kontakt Player (free) library examples:- Albion V Tundra - Spitfire Chamber Strings - HZ01 - London Ensembles - The Grange - North 7 Vintage Keys
+Kontakt Player (free) library examples:- Albion ONE - Ólafur Arnalds Chamber Evolutions - Albion V Tundra - Spitfire Chamber Strings - Hans Zimmer Percussion

 Once you’ve created a track and loaded Kontakt in your DAW, you can access your Spitfire library.
 Depending on what version of Kontakt it requires, you load the sounds in different ways (see FAQ).

-Our products are based on 3 types of interface:
+Our Kontakt based libraries are based on 3 types of interface:

 This interface gives you access to a range of parameters controlling the instruments we’ve sampled, as well as the ability to switch between different articulations.
 The initial overview gives you a quick and easy way to access, view and load the different articulations, mic mixes and essential controller functions which you can then re-assign to suit your workflow, with a deeper but still simple UI panel that allows you to tweak the general settings available for further tweaking.